HirukaRanasinghe/sample-movie-app/README.md

 + Created a new component LandingPageComponent which has the basic layout of the app.
 + Configured responsiveness using the ngrx store.
 + Reconfigured routes accordingly.
 But there are still some bugs are there.

+25/05/2021
++ Fixed Minor bugs.

+28/05/2021
++ Components are modularized into public and private, and routes are added accordingly.